boazsegev/plezi-website/docs/guides/async_helpers.html.md

 Sometimes we want to run certain code only when the application is shutting down.

-`Iodine.on_shutdown` is a reverse shutdown task queue (LIFO).
+`Plezi.on_shutdown` is a reverse shutdown task queue (LIFO).

 At any point while running the application (except during the shutdown process itself), whether initializing the application or running it, we can set up a shutdown task like so:

-    Iodine.on_shutdown do
+    Plezi.on_shutdown do
-       Iodine.info "This is a shutdown task - check it out as the application quits ;-)" end
+       puts "This is a shutdown task - check it out as the application quits ;-)" end